utKarshOO9/string-calculator/README.md

 - [x] Allow multiple delimiters with length longer than one char

+Upcoming Feature
+- [ ] Distribute as CLI Application

+Scope:
+    * Accept string of numbers as parameter number
+    * Terminal output as
+        Input String: "1,2"
+        Output: 3

 TODO:

-- [ ] Distribute as CLI Application
 - [ ] Build API interface